 Property Tax Protest

-The State of Texas is divided in Tax Appraisal Districts that administer the property taxes for the jurisdictions such as cities and school districts.
-These taxes fund local government programs and projects.
-Each tax district acts independently under the state laws of Texas.
+The State of Texas is divided into Tax Appraisal Districts.
+The districts administer the property taxes for jurisdictions, such as cities and school districts.
+Property taxes are used to fund local government programs and projects.
+Under the State Laws of Texas each tax district acts independently.
 Particularly, the laws and codes that control the valuation and assessment of property taxes.

 Table Of Contents

-Each year Tax Appraisal Districts adjust property valuations to reflect the anticipated change in the market value of each property under its jurisdiction.
-These adjustments are not made on case or property specific basis but are done through averages or calculated increases.
+The Tax Appraisal Districts adjust the property valuations each year.
+This is done in order to reflect the anticipated change in the market value of each property under its jurisdiction.
+Property valuation adjustments are done through averages or calculated increases.
+They are not made on a case for property specific basis.
 The State of Texas reserves the right of each property owner to protest the actions taken by the Tax Appraisal District against their properties.

-We assist you in your protest of the valuation of your property by your Tax Appraisal District.
+We assist you in your protest of the evaluation of your property tax by your Tax Appraisal District.

-To properly file a protest with your District, we gather information about the property that will show the true value compared to the appraised value.
-The information is then used to prepare and present to the Tax Appraisal Review Board (TARB) the believed value of the property and why they should revise their appraisal.
+To properly file a protest with your District, we will gather information about the property.
+This is for the purpose of showing the true value compared to the appraised value.
+The information will then be used to prepare what we believe to be the true value of the property.
+Then the information is presented to the Tax Appraisal Review Board (TARB) as to why they should revise their appraisal.

-For most Tax Appraisal Districts, a review board will meet to consider the appraisal and the protest.
-They can decide to keep the appraisal value, grant the protest value, or schedule a hearing to further hear arguments from the property owner about the appraisal and the protest.
+Most Tax Appraisal Districts, have a review board that will meet to consider the appraisal and protest.
+They can decide to keep the appraisal value and grant the protest value.
+Or they can schedule a hearing to further hear arguments from the property owner concerning the appraisal and the protest.

 The hearing is commonly conducted in person although since COVID-19 many districts have virtual hearings as well.
 At the hearing a decision can be reached or it could be tabled for further consideration.
 All decisions will be communicated through written means.

-We have the experience to guide you through the process in multiple counties.
-We are local and understand the dynamic environment in the Texas real estate market.
-This positions us to better understand your situation and present it to the Tax Appraisal Review Board.
+We are local and understand the dynamic environment of the Texas real estate market.
+Couple this with our experience to guide you through the process in multiple counties, we are in a position to better understand your situation and present it to the Tax Appraisal Review Board.